keith-cullen/FreeCoAP/README.md

 - a CoAP server library

-- unit test code for the message parser/formatter

-- a client test application
+- a CoAP client test application

-- a server test application
+- a CoAP server test application

+- a HTTP/CoAP proxy application

+- a HTTP client test application

+- more than 10,000 lines of unit test code

 Copyright (c) 2015 Keith Cullen